 Teen Phenobarbital Abuse

-Nine percent of adolescents have used barbiturates recreationally.
+9% of adolescents have used barbiturates recreationally.
 Phenobarbital is carefully dose-adjusted according to weight and metabolism.
-The difference between a safe and dangerous dosage is small, which puts teens at high risk.
+The difference between a safe dosage and a dangerous dosage is small, which puts teens at high risk.

-Commonly referred to as “feenies” on the street, phenobarbital may be sought out on an illicit basis by teens because they can produce a similar effect to that of alcohol and its effects can as last up to 12 hours.
+Commonly referred to as “feenies” on the street, phenobarbital may be sought out on an illicit basis by teens because they can produce a similar effect to that of alcohol, which can as last for up to 12 hours.

-Be suspicious if you notice drunkenness in your teen but know that he or she consumed little to no alcohol.
+Be suspicious if you notice drunkenness in your teen but know that he or she has consumed little-to-no alcohol.

 Preventing Teen Phenobarbital Abuse

 You can take certain steps to prevent drug abuse in your teen: